This chapter was amended in February 2020 and should be reread.

 Whenever a child reports that they are suffering or have suffered significant harm through sexual abuse the initial response from all practitioners should be to listen carefully to what the child says and to observe the child's behaviour and circumstances.
 Practitioners must:

-Where a Strategy Discussion / Meeting takes place the core agencies involved with the child should participate.
+Where a Strategy Discussion / Meeting takes place the core agencies involved with the child and family should participate.
 A clear plan should be agreed and circulated to each agency participant.
 Wherever possible these should be face to face meetings rather than telephone discussions to allow better analysis of the available information.
+See Child Protection Enquiries - Section 47 Children Act 1989 Procedure, Strategy Discussion / Meeting.

-At the conclusion of the investigation, if the case does not proceed to a Case Conference a second de-briefing strategy meeting should be held to ensure that any on-going risks are understood and protective action can be undertaken.
+At the conclusion of the investigation, if the case does not proceed to an Initial Child Protection Conference a second de-briefing strategy meeting should be held to ensure that any ongoing risks are understood and protective action can be undertaken.

 Visually recorded interviews must be planned and conducted jointly by trained police officers and social workers in accordance with the Achieving Best Evidence in Criminal Proceedings: Guidance on interviewing victims and witnesses, and guidance on using special measures (Home Office 2011).
 All events up to the time of the video interview must be fully recorded.
 Consideration of the use of video recorded evidence should take in to account situations where the child has been subject to abuse using recording equipment.